 4. Cusimax 5-Quart 800W Dough Mixer

-The Cuisinart Cusimax stand mixer is a powerful baking tool and is one that is best suited for daily baking.
+The Cuisinart Cusimax stand mixer is a powerful baking tool and is best suited for daily baking.
 It has an 800-watt motor which is more than enough to handle kneading bread dough and mixing other ingredients with relative ease.
-It can even be used to mash potatoes if you like.
+You can use the mixer to mash potatoes if you like.

-I also liked the splash guard which, for an 800-watt stand mixer, definitely a mandatory feature to have.
+I also liked the splash guard, which is a mandatory feature for an 800-watt stand mixer.
 Also, the Cusimax stand mixer comes with several mixing accessories such as a mixing beater, dough hook, and whisk.
-For additional stability, the Cusimax also has a non-slip suction base to hold it steady and secure on your kitchen table or counter.
+The Cusimax also has a non-slip suction base for additional stability to hold it steady and secure on your kitchen table or counter.

 This is as powerful as stand mixers come, but it does have its own fair share of limitations – the most glaring of which is its limited operation time.
 That said, you can actually push that time limit a bit further, although this is not recommended to be turned into a habit.
 Overall, the Cuisinart Cusimax is a great choice if you want a stand mixer that can handle mixing all types of dough.

 5. Aucma Stand Mixer,6.5-QT 660W 6-Speed Tilt-Head Food Mixer